French Prime Minister: not planning tax hikes for households | Politics

 - France

-The government has no plans to increase taxes for French households, Prime Minister Elisabeth Borne said on Wednesday, adding that the peak of inflation may have already been reached in France.
+The French government has no plans to make households pay more taxes, Prime Minister Elisabeth Borne said on Wednesday, as ministers worked on finalising the draft 2024 budget.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)